Sysinfocus/SpotAssist/README.md

 - Ability to query SQLite database.

 ## Version Update
+- 1.0.3 (9-Feb-2023)
+  - Goto release and download the files as required.
+  - Now you can query MSSQL and SQLite databases as well from anywhere.

 - 1.0.2 (7-Feb-2023)
   - Type `~>open help` and copy to land on this page.
   - More templates to process - `{Day}`, `{Month}`, `{Year}`, `{Weekday}`, `{Up}`, `{UTCDate}`, `{UTCTime}`, `{UTCDateTime}`